 - Organizations demonstrating substantial adverse and ongoing impact from the pandemic.

 What can I use this grant award for?

 Awardees who receive a grant through this program from either the Humanities Council or RISCA may use the general operating support funds towards:

 - Salaries, full or partial, for one or more staff positions.

 - Fees/stipends for artists or contractual personnel for services they provide for specific activities in support of your organization’s general operations.

 - Rent and utilities.

-- Programmatic costs, including those associated with adapting to outdoor and virtual activities.
+- Fees paid to contractors/consultants for adapting to outdoor and virtual activities.